slamora/brackets-wiki/How-to-Report-an-Issue.md

 Bugs can be caused by Brackets extensions you've added.
 Before you file an issue, use _Debug > Reload Without Extensions_ to see if the problem still occurs without any extensions.

-If that fixes the problem, then please file an issue in that extension's repo instead, so it can be addressed by the extension author.
+If that fixes the problem, then please file an issue in the extension's repo instead, so it can be addressed by the extension author.
 See [Troubleshooting extension bugs](https://github.com/adobe/brackets/wiki/Troubleshooting#wiki-disable-all-extensions) for tips on identifying which extension is causing the problem.

 ### Requesting a feature